an0nfunc/ALHP/README.md

 > ⚠️ NVIDIA graphic users using the **proprietary driver** is highly recommended reading the
 > [FAQ about Linux kernel modules](#directly-linked-kernel-modules) ⚠️

+## Quickstart

-## Check your system for support
+### 1. Check your system for support

-**Important**: Before you enable any of these repos, check if your system supports the feature level you want to enable (e.g. `x86-64-v3`).
-You can do that with
+> **Important**: Before you enable any of these repos, check if your system supports the feature level you want to enable (e.g. `x86-64-v3`).
+> **If you don't check beforehand, you might be unable to boot your system anymore and need to downgrade any package that you may have upgraded.**

+Check which feature-levels your CPU supports with

 ```bash
 /lib/ld-linux-x86-64.so.2 --help
 ```

-If you don't check beforehand you might be unable to boot your system anymore and need to downgrade any package that you may have upgraded.

 Example output snippet for a system supporting up to `x86-64-v3`: